You spend a lot more time with AI than you think.

 General Artificial Intelligence

-General Artificial Intelligence is what scientists’ dreams and sci-fi movies are made of.
+Artificial Intelligence predictions are fluid but General Artificial Intelligence is what scientists’ dreams and sci-fi movies are made of.
 General Artificial Intelligence refers to a complete simulation of natural intelligence cognitive functions and processing.

 With General Artificial Intelligence, a machine thinks and feels exactly like a human.
 Who are some famous General AI’s?
 For one, there is Hal from 2001: Space Odyssey.
 Terminators from the Hollywood blockbuster Terminator series.
 Blade Runner features human-like androids called replicants.
 Even round, cuddly Baymax from Big Hero 6 is General AI.